GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.
+> ### A stupid error is an algorithmically avoidable error.
+Mainly, you are stupid if you let an error that a program can detect go undetected.
 >
-> ~ *Donald Knuth*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts